Kokonico/tidle/README.md

 Each tier of currency can be created by exchanging 100x of the previous currency.
 100 ticks = 1 cycle, 100 cycles = 1 process, 100 processes = 1 loop and so on.

 ### Upgrades
 Upgrades can be purchased from the store.
 They can provide a variety of benefits.
+As you get more of an upgrade, the cost of the next one increases.
+The upgrades are as follows:
 - `Generator Efficiency`: increases the amount of ticks generated per `generate` command by 1.
 - `Auto Generator`: automatically generates 1 extra tick per second.
 - `Cycle Booster`: automatically generates 1 extra cycle per second.